-Note: Alternative Mobility, Recycling/Waste Management and Retrofitting solutions are are bundles of several solutions.
-Each of these bundles are described in the summaries below.
+Note: Recycling/Waste Management and Retrofitting solutions are bundles of several solutions.
+Each of these bundles is described in the summaries below.

-C.3 Down-Select Results for Building & Material Solutions
+C.3 Down-Select Results for Buildings & Materials Solutions

 C.3.1 Refrigerant Management | Down-Select

 Hydrofluorocarbons (HFCs) are chemicals used to cool refrigerators and air conditioners.
 They are also an extremely potent GHG.
 Efforts to control leakages and replace HFCs with alternative refrigerants and to properly dispose of and recycle existing HFCs would lower GHG emissions.